John Black (merchant)

 John Black (c.
 1765 – 4 September 1823) was a Scottish merchant and politician in New Brunswick.
-He represented Northumberland County in the Legislative Assembly of New Brunswick from 1793 to 1795.
+He served as the representative for Northumberland County in the Legislative Assembly of New Brunswick from 1793 to 1795.

-He was born in Aberdeen and came to Saint John, New Brunswick in 1785 as an Admiralty agent.
-Black was also an agent for Blair and Glenie, a Scottish firm that traded in timber.
-In 1787, he went into business in Saint John for himself.
-His brother William and two cousins later joined him in the business.
-He also became involved in the trade of salted fish with the West Indies and established his own trading fleet of at least nine vessels.
-Black encouraged the local production of hemp for the production of cord for use on ships.
+Born in Aberdeen, John Black arrived in Saint John, New Brunswick, in 1785, initially serving as an Admiralty agent.
+He also acted as an agent for Blair and Glenie, a Scottish firm engaged in timber trading.
+By 1787, Black ventured into business independently in Saint John.
+Later, his brother William and two cousins joined him in the business.
+Black diversified his interests by engaging in the trade of salted fish with the West Indies and establishing his own trading fleet, consisting of at least nine vessels.
+Black encouraged the local production of hemp to manufacture cordage for ship use.